hrap1919/qbc/README.md

 #### 11. qbselect

-Select the torrent with the specified index from qblist
+Selects the torrent with the specified index from qblist

 Usage: qbselect [-s] [INDEX]